Rototranslational sum rules for nuclear dynamics via traveling pseudopotentials

 {\em Translational sum rules.} By incorporating our traveling pseudopotentials~\cite{supp} into the aforementioned definitions of the force constants, ${\bf C}(\w)$, and Born effective charges, ${\bf Z}(\w)$, we obtain the following exact sum rules, valid at any frequency for insulators and metals alike,

-Eq.~\eqref{sum_ck} states that an acceleration of the whole lattice, $\dot{\bf v}$, results in atomic forces that are indistinguishable from those produced by a uniform electric field, $\bm{\mathcal{E}}$, applied at the same frequency $\w$.
-Eq.~\eqref{bec} reflects the same equivalence principle by focusing, this time, on the identity between the the macroscopic polarization that results from either $\dot{\bf v}$ or $\bm{\mathcal{E}}$.
-Eq.~\eqref{sum_ckk} follows directly from the combination of Eq.~\eqref{sum_ck} and Eq.~\eqref{bec}.
+{($N$ is the total number of valence electrons per cell.)} Eq.~\eqref{sum_ck} states that an acceleration of the whole lattice, $\dot{\bf v}$, results in atomic forces that are indistinguishable from those produced by a uniform electric field, $\bm{\mathcal{E}}$, applied at the same frequency $\w$.
+Eq.~\eqref{bec} reflects the same equivalence principle by focusing, this time, on the identity between the macroscopic polarization that results from either $\dot{\bf v}$ or $\bm{\mathcal{E}}$.
+Eq.~\eqref{sum_ckk} follows directly from the combination of Eq.~\eqref{sum_ck} and Eq.~\eqref{bec}. {As a whole, Eq.~\eqref{sum_tra} generalize the classic results of Pick, Cohen and Martin~\cite{rmm_thesis} to the nonadiabatic case.}

 To illustrate the physical significance of Eq.~\eqref{sum_ckk}, it is useful to introduce the electronic inertia tensor, ${\bf M}^{\rm el}$, via the following adiabatic expansion,